 Manga is such an amazing medium.
-It utilises unique techniques to create compelling and engrossing stories.
-Some of my experiences reading manga will be my fondest in life, and it has made me feel in ways no other medium has.
-Out of my love for manga, I’ve decided to review each of these 100 series.
-While this project will be rewarding in itself, as I love talking about manga, it does have other purposes.
+It utilises unique techniques, artistry and a fascinating culture to create compelling and engrossing stories.
+Some of my fondest experiences are a direct result of manga, and it elicits feelings no other medium can.
+Out of my love for manga, I’ve decided to discuss each of these 100 series.
+While this project will be rewarding in itself, it does have other purposes.

-While I will be starting this project with my top ten manga of all time, I feel that many manga are not given enough attention.
-Manga like ‘Dragon Ball’ and ‘Berserk’ are phenomenal, and should be treated as such.
-However, it seems that other amazing pieces are left without much air time.
-By reviewing every manga I’ve read, it allows me to discuss great manga that lie just outside my favourites.
-It makes me happy that I can give some much needed respect to these commendable series.
+While I’ll be starting this project with my top ten manga, I feel that many series are not given enough attention.
+Manga like Dragon Ball and Akira are prolific, and should be treated as such.
+However, it seems that other exceptional pieces are left without much air time.
+Particularly now, when the amount of manga accessible is almost a burden for readers.
+By reviewing every manga I’ve read, it allows me to discuss great manga that lie on the outskirts of our collective consciousness.
+It will be deeply satisfying to discuss these commendable series.

 Another reason for creating this site is to introduce readers to obscure manga that may have very little exposure.
 In my 10+ years of reading manga, I’ve discovered many series by accident or by taking a chance, and many of these decisions have paid off.
 I now have a platform where I can promote old, obscure and incredibly weird reads, and hopefully recommend manga that other people will enjoy.
 As, ultimately, the community surrounding manga is also what makes the medium so special.